 Once purchased, a DNAm kit will be shipped directly to your home and arrive within 7-14 days.
 Do not eat or drink anything 30 minutes prior to providing your saliva sample.
 When you're ready, provide your sample, package it in the prepaid return mailer, and drop it off in any Canada Post mailbox or location.
 When your DNA is sent to our partner lab for testing, we de-identify from any personal information and track it with a unique barcode that only Healthspan knows is linked to you.

-What might you learn from DNA methylation testing?
 You’ll learn your Biological Age, which is an estimate of the amount of methylation in your DNA at the time you took the test.
 The test allows you to track the effects of some longevity interventions in real time.
 The amount of methylation is changeable over time with interventions and can be represented by the Biological Age score increasing or decreasing.

-What are the limitations of DNA methylation testing?
 DNA methylation tests are strictly informational.
 Like with other Healthspan tests, learning about your risk may be uncomfortable or distressing.
 Additionally, DNA methylation testing is still a developing field and more studies are needed to draw a conclusive link between biological age and chronic diseases.

-How will you learn your results?
 Your results will be uploaded to your Healthspan Dashboard.